pohlm01/master-thesis/presentation.typ

     - MTC is smaller than X.509 in all cases

     - MTC can perform the certificate signature checks ahead of time

+    - Less CPU cost at client side

     - Revocation is not (as) necessary
   ], [
-    - Longer issuance delays
+    - Short issuance delays

-    - Requires regular update channel
+    - Does not require regular update channel
   ]
 )}